 September 3.

-Destructive violence also in Western Australia
+Destructive violence in Western Australia

 …Jandamarra no doubt became aware of the carnage wrought by the police and settlers following the armed Bunuba rebellion.
 News of the blood-letting at Danggu (Geikie Gorge), where in separate attacks, McDermott and Pilmer reported killing twenty-four Bunuba and Gooniyandi people, must have surely reached him.
 He would have heard also of Drewery’s party attacking a large Bunuba assembly at Miluwundi, where nine were officially reported killed…Besides Lawrence’s campaign, troopers Spong and Anderson went on a rampage at Oobagooma Station, shooting dead twenty Worrorra people.
 The total number of Aboriginal deaths by police bullets will never be known.
 Official police records record that eighty-four were shot dead during the period of ‘discretionary powers’ between November 1894 and March 1895…Unquestionably, the figure was a fraction of the number who died.